Apollo's belt

 The Apollo's belt, also known as Adonis belt, or iliac furrows, is a part of the human anatomy referring to the two shallow grooves of the human abdomen running from the iliac crest (hip bone) to the pubis.

-The shape of the grooves are formed by the inguinal ligament.
+The shape of each groove is formed by the inguinal ligament.
 The visibility of the belt is caused by a low body fat percentage, rather than the creation of new muscle.

 The "iliac furrow" is not a currently defined term in Terminologia Anatomica, though it has been used as a formal anatomical term in the past.
 The term is, however, encountered in modern art history descriptions.